ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/parametric-functions.md

 **Parameters**

--   `window` — Length of the sliding window.
+-   `window` — Length of the sliding window, it is the time interval between first condition and last condition.
 The unit of `window` depends on the `timestamp` itself and varies.
-Determined using the expression `timestamp of cond2 <= timestamp of cond1 + window`.
+Determined using the expression `timestamp of cond1 <= timestamp of cond2 <= ... <= timestamp of condN <= timestamp of cond1 + window`.
 -   `mode` — It is an optional argument.
     -   `'strict'` — When the `'strict'` is set, the windowFunnel() applies conditions only for the unique values.